Windshield washer fluid: Varieties

 Windshield washer fluid is sold in many formulations, some are pre-mixed and others require dilution before use.
-The most common washer fluid solutions are given labels such as "All-Season", "Bug Remover", or "De-icer", and usually are a combination of solvents with a detergent.
+Common washer fluid solutions are given labels such as "All-Season", "Bug Remover", or "De-icer".

+Typical formulations include a surfactant, water softener, and an antifreeze (but not glycol based as in coolants).
+Alkyl sulfates and fatty alcohol ethers are typical surfactants.

 Dilution factors will vary depending on season, for example in winter, the dilution factor may be 1:1, whereas during summer the dilution factor may be 1:10.
 It is sometimes sold as sachet of crystals, which is also diluted with water.
 Distilled or deionised water is the preferred diluent, since it will not leave trace mineral deposits on the glass.

-Anti-freeze, or methylated spirits, may be added to a mixture to give the product a lower freezing temperature.
-Methanol vapor is harmful when breathed in, and methanol poisoning presents a risk of death, severe ocular toxicity, and other severe effects if ingested.
-As of 9 May 2018, methanol was banned from use in windscreen washing and defrosting products in the European Union.
-Fluids are now usually based on ethanol, often with small quantities of isopropanol, ethylene glycol, and Butanone.
+Antifreeze may be added to a mixture to give the product a lower freezing temperature.
+Antifreezes in screenwash are typically ethanol based, but not ethylene glycol.

 Many cars display a warning when the fluid level is low, and some car makers have replaced the float sensor generating this signal with a simple two-pin probe in the tank.
-This requires a (slightly) conductive fluid, but most common windshield washer fluid mixtures will work.
-Mercedes-Benz sells a special fluid for their cars.
+This requires a (slightly) conductive fluid, which most common windshield washer fluid mixtures are.